-Lyra is easy to find because it's marked by the brilliant blue-white star Vega.
-Vega ranks fifth-brightest of all nighttime stars.
+The constellation Lyra the Harp is easy to find because its luminary is the brilliant blue-white star Vega.
+It ranks fifth-brightest of all nighttime stars.

 Rates can reach 20 meteors per hour, and occasionally more.
 During the past several decades, observers have reported sporadic outbursts that pushed hourly rates past 60 meteors.
-The predawn hours offer the best viewing because that's when your location will be facing Earth's direction of travel.
+The predawn hours offer the best viewing because that’s when your location will be facing Earth’s direction of travel in its orbit.
 In essence, Earth will be running into the meteors.

-Lyrid meteors are fast and average as bright as the Big Dipper's stars.
+Lyrid meteors are fast and generally as bright as the Big Dipper’s stars.
 The particles we see as meteors originated from Comet Thatcher (C/1861 G1).
-This shower occasionally displays outbursts, with peak hourly rates above 60 meteors.

-It's best to view meteor showers without optical aid.
+It’s best to view meteor showers without optical aid.
 Viewers should use just their eyes so as not to restrict the field of view.
-Before midnight, face eastward, and look about halfway up.
-After midnight, looking overhead will probably net you the most meteors.
+Before moonrise, face eastward and look about halfway up.
+After the Moon appears, looking overhead or even toward the west (away from the Moon’s direction) will probably net you the most meteors.

 Interesting facts about meteors